Skip to main content

 A sophisticated analysis of the interplay between genetic predispositions and cardiovascular risk during hormonal optimization requires a systems-biology perspective.
 The endocrine and cardiovascular systems are deeply intertwined, and the introduction of exogenous hormones initiates a complex cascade of genomic and non-genomic effects.

 These effects are filtered through an individual’s unique pharmacogenomic profile, which dictates the ultimate clinical outcome.
-We will now examine the molecular mechanisms through which specific in key pathways collectively shape an individual’s cardiovascular response to hormone therapy.
+We will now examine the molecular mechanisms through which specific genetic variants in key pathways collectively shape an individual’s cardiovascular response to hormone therapy.

 Pharmacogenomics of Testosterone Therapy